- 1 Introduction

 Treatment-resistant, atypical/psychotic depression, those at risk

-Medication, complex psychological interventions, combined rugs treatment
+Medication, complex psychological interventions, combined drug treatment

 All the above, plus consider ECT